Layr-Labs/hokulea/example/preloader/README.md

+# Preloader

+The preloader serves as an example to integrate EigenDA and OP security integration via zkVM.
+To try it yourself

 ## Run preloader

 User must specify the name where to store the temporary .env file, which is always stored at the directory root